3,200 solar installations registered with the Clean Energy Regulator · ranked top 50% in Queensland · data current as at 2026-06-15

 Grid intensity data: Open Electricity (openelectricity.org.au) · 7-day average · updates monthly

 Bundaberg sits in the top third of Queensland for solar uptake, ranking 123rd in the state out of 449 postcodes in the Clean Energy Regulator dataset.
-238 new systems were added in the past 12 months, with growth of 2% on the previous year — typical of a maturing market where most interested households have already installed.
+252 new systems were installed in the past 12 months, a 13% increase on the previous year — steady growth consistent with continued community uptake.